allegroai/clearml-docs/docs/getting_started/video_tutorials/hands-on_mlops_tutorials/how_clearml_is_used_by_a_data_scientist.md

 saved together with my code together with those hyperparameters you just saw together with the output, which is really handy.

-But then there is a last thing that I want to focus on.
+But then there is one last thing that I want to focus on.
 And that is the model files.
 So again, before I used ClearML, the model files, I would essentially create one long name for the file with just underscores and all of the different parameters in there, so that in every model file, I could easily see what the parameters were that I used over time to create those model files.
 But that's just a huge mess because the amount of parameters that you use changes over time,